Priyansusahoo/priyansusahoo/README.md

-          - 🔭 I’m currently learning everything ;)
+          - 🔭 I’m currently learning everything 😄

-          - 🌱 I’m currently learning Java, DSA & working on few projects
+          - 🌱 I’m currently learning Java, DSA & working on few projects,

-          - ⚡ Also setting started with Linux.
+          - ⚡ Also setting started with Linux,

           - 🥅 2021-22 Goals:  💻 Know More about DevOps.